FrostKiwi/treasurechest/posts/analytical-anti-aliasing/analytical-anti-aliasing.md

 > [Rahul Prasad:](https://www.linkedin.com/in/rahulprasad2/) Use MSAA [...]
 It's actually not as expensive on mobile as it is on desktop, it's one of the nice things you get on mobile. [...]
 On some (mobile) GPUs 4x (MSAA) is free, so use it when you have it.

 As explained by [Rahul Prasad](https://www.linkedin.com/in/rahulprasad2/) in the above talk, in VR 4xMSAA is a must and may come free on certain mobile GPUs.
-The specific reason would derail the blog post, but in case you want to go down that particular rabbit hole, here is Epic Games' [Niklas Smedberg](https://www.linkedin.com/in/niklas-smedberg-a96466/) explaining giving a run-down.
+The specific reason would derail the blog post, but in case you want to go down that particular rabbit hole, here is Epic Games' [Niklas Smedberg](https://www.linkedin.com/in/niklas-smedberg-a96466/) giving a run-down.

 <figure>
 	<video poster="tile-based-gpus_thumb.jpg" width="960" height="540" controls><source src="tile-based-gpus.mp4" type="video/mp4"></video>